JuliaManifolds/ManifoldsBase.jl/docs/src/index.md

 `ManifoldsBase.jl` is a lightweight interface for manifolds.

-This packages has two main purposes:
+This packages has two main purposes.
-You add it as a dependency if you plan to work on manifolds (generically) or if you plan to define own manifolds in a package.
+You can add it as a dependency if you plan to work on manifolds (generically) or if you plan to define own manifolds in a package.
 For a package that (only) depends on `ManifoldsBase.jl`, see [Manopt.jl](https://manoptjl.org/stable/), which implements optimization algorithms on manifolds using this interface.